shafiquejamal/ishares-etf-data-download/README.md

 ./download_files.sh
 ```

 The bash script will download the data, then run the .jar file to store the data in your postgres db.
+You can then run [the portfolio analysis](https://github.com/shafiquejamal/portfolioanalysis) project.